HarkerDev/bellschedule/README.md

 `git push origin master` (push our now updated local repo to your github fork so that it is updated as well)

 Now that you are completely up to date, you can jump to Step 4 (above).
-If these steps aren't taken, then @mananshah99 may run into merge conflicts when trying to add your contribution (not as easy as 1 click merge, when there's no conflicts).
+If these steps aren't taken, then there may be merge conflicts when trying to add your contribution (not as easy as 1 click merge, when there's no conflicts).

 Inspired by, and derived from [this wiki page](https://github.com/vhf/free-programming-books/wiki/Creating-good-Pull-Requests)